Last Updated on January 11, 2026

 - 1 teaspoon xanthan gum

 Combine all ingredients thoroughly and store in an airtight container.
-This blend is great for cakes, cookies, and bread.
+This blend is excellent for cakes, cookies, and bread.

 Whether you choose store-bought or homemade, gluten-free flour blends open up a world of possibilities for delicious and safe baking.
 Happy baking!